sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we create three promises that will resolve after different periods of time.
 We then pass an array of these promises to `Promise.all()`.
 This method returns a new promise that resolves with an array of the results of all promises when they have all completed.
 We can then use `.then()` to log the result or handle any errors with `.catch()`.

-### 233. How to do error handling?
+### Question 233.
+How to do error handling?
 Explain try catch and finally ?

 Error handling is a technique used to detect and manage errors that may occur during the execution of a program.
 In JavaScript, try-catch-finally is a mechanism used for error handling.